amd/Quark/docs/source/onnx/tutorial_mix_precision.rst

 - **Element-wise Granularity**

-Element-wise mixed precision allows assigning different numeric precisions to activations and weights at the individual computation level.
+Element-wise mixed precision allows assigning different numeric precision levels to activations and weights at the individual computation level.
 For example: INT8 Weights for efficient storage and computation and INT16 Activation to preserve dynamic range.

 - **Layer-wise Granularity**